 How to hem Tulle?

 As tulle doesnot fray you can leave tulle edges as it is .
 But there are many other ways to sew the hems; You can use a ribbon on the edge for a decorative touch, using cord sewn along the edge with a zig zag stitch, using the hemmer foot to roll the edge.

 When making a garment with a transparent fabric you will want to line it – with tulle you should be using the best fabric as lining as it will be visible through the fabric.
 A soft and flowy good quality polyester or satin fabric is a good choice.

-No, Tulle is strictly hand wash or dry clean.
-A tumble in the washing machine will damage its fine fibers and it will look different
+No, Tulle is strictly hand wash or dry clean, if you want to keeps its soft dreamy appearance.
+A tumble in the washing machine will damage its fine fibers and it will look different.

 A professional dry cleaning service can take care of a badly wrinkled tulle.
 Or hang the tulle fabric in the bathroom just after the shower.
 The steam in the bathroom will automatically iron out all the wrinkles without any fear of burning.
 Just smooth over the tulle with your hands as it is hanging if you want to help.

 How to embroider on tulle?

 Tulle is the prettiest with embroidery.
 But as it is a fine mesh you have to be very careful about not damaging the fibers.
 You can use a water-soluble stabilizer that will dissolve in water and disappear under your embroidery.
 They will leave only your stitches behind when you are finished with it.
 Cut small piece (enough to cover the embroidery) and pin them to either side of the area of tulle you wish to stitch.
 Do the work on this.